De Blasio, Stringer announce mutual support

 But Sunday, the two Democrats focused on their areas of common ground.

-“He’s moved the needle in some big ways,” Stringer said.
-“He’s made New York the first major city in the nation to divest from private prisons.
-He totally modernized our investment operations, bolstering the retirement security for hundreds of thousands of New Yorkers.”
+“We’ve moved the needle in some big ways,” Stringer said.
+“We’ve made New York the first major city in the nation to divest from private prisons.
+We totally modernized our investment operations, bolstering the retirement security for hundreds of thousands of New Yorkers.”

 De Blasio noted that Stringer has supported mayoral control of education, and said the two worked well together to advocate for New York City in Albany.